 She currently joins photography workshops in Morocco and Cuba with National Geographic Expeditions, on board National Geographic/Lindblad ships through the Arctic and Alaska, and has led National Geographic Student Expeditions through Tanzania, Iceland, Tuscany, Peru, Yellowstone, Yosemite, and Ecuador & The Galapagos.

-Erika currently lives between Vermont (where she coordinations National Geographic Student Expedition programs) and her home state of Wisconsin (where she is pursuing a photography project focused on Scandinavian-American heritage of the upper midwest).
+Erika currently lives between Vermont (where she coordinations National Geographic Student Expedition programs) and her home state of Wisconsin pursuing the National Geographic grant work.
 She is also working on publishing her first book on traveling and photographing in Morocco.